How Psychology Works in Trading

-According to Dr. Tharp, the psychological outlook and an individual’s way of thinking towards trading is the most important factor for success.
-The fact that the actual trading strategy is ranked the least important by Dr. Tharp, suggests that regardless of how successful a strategy is, psychology is the key to being successful.
+According to Dr. Tharp, the psychological outlook and an individual’s thinking towards trading is the most critical factor for success.
+The fact that the actual trading strategy is ranked the least important by Dr. Tharp suggests that regardless of how successful a strategy is, psychology is the key to being successful.

 The main reasons for the poor performance of individual investors are:

-- Human Psychology: Individuals make decisions everyday with their emotions assisting their judgment.
+- Human Psychology: Individuals make daily decisions with their emotions assisting their judgment.

-- Performance chasing: Investors who chase performance are highly likely to lose money over the long term.
+- Performance chasing: Investors who chase performance will likely lose money over the long term.

 - Casino Investing: Many people think they can make money by winning the lottery.

 - The “me too” lemming investment strategy: This is a common strategy of people who don’t know what they are doing with their investments.

 - Fear and Greed Investing: Those are the most powerful motivations for investors.
 Unfortunately, investors tend to alternate between these potentially destructive emotions.

 Establishing a routine will be key in your trading career because everything in life requires balance, and trading in the market is no different.
 Traders need to set a time to trade, set a time to learn, research, enjoy life, and rest.
 Traders need to take care of themselves and have a healthy lifestyle to have a chance at success.

 Exhaustion, frustration, and burnout are all real things traders need to be concerned with, as we need to be sharp and on our toes with every move, we make in the market.
 If we are not, losing money and our confidence will be a norm.